-- i) Review any delays in project start-up and implementation in delivery of the Output 1, identify the causes and examine if they have been resolved. - ii) Are work-planning processes for the Output 1 results-based?
-If not, suggest ways to reorientate work planning to focus on results under the Output? - iii) Examine the use of the project's results framework/ log frame as a management tool for delivery of the Output 1 and review any changes made to it since project start. - iv) Assess the feasibility of completing the proposed activities under the Output 1 within the given project timeline (if extension was sought for any project milestone; please consider the revised timelines as well).
+- i) Review any delays in project start-up and implementation, identify the causes and examine if they have been resolved. - ii) Are work-planning processes results-based?
+If not, suggest ways to re-orientate work planning to focus on results? - iii) Examine the use of the project's results framework/ log frame as a management tool and review any changes made to it since project start. - iv) Assess the feasibility of completing the proposed activities within the given project timeline (if extension was sought for any project milestone; please consider the revised timelines as well)